cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CENTRE EXPERTISE SWOT-EN.md

 # Project implementation

 The project objectives are as follows:
-* Provision of a Calibration/Validation environment for SWOT algorithms
+* Provision of an environment for Calibration/Validation of SWOT algorithms
 * Development and provision of interfacing tools for access to SWOT data
 * Development and provision of replay and test tools for treatments
 * CHRONOS SWOT processing orchestrator to facilitate the launch of on-demand processing